ArenaEV.com ArenaEV.com

 Porsche is not a stranger to collaborations with other industries and its marine history stretches far back.
 Frauscher is one of many companies realizing that electric power is here to stay and the marine industry is next in line for a big shakeup when it comes to propulsion.
 The Austrian boatbuilder’s choice of Porsche as a partner is a very savvy move, one that will attract many customers.

 So, what is it all about?
 Porsche and Frauscher took the 858 Fantom Air and redesigned it just a bit, making sure the classic lines are kept intact.
 Since the gasoline-powered engines are gone, the huge gas tanks were no longer needed and so the front deck is gone, replaced with a seating area for up to 9 people.
-The new boat is called Frauscher x Porsche 850 Fantom Air, and the nearly 354 inches-long cruiser is ready for a limited 25-unit production run.
+The new boat is called Frauscher x Porsche 850 Fantom Air, and the nearly 30 ft-long cruiser is ready for a limited 25-unit production run.

 Porsche Macan EV Porsche Macan EV